-The Government has evacuated close to 300 Bangladeshi citizens from China.
-Besides, Bangladesh suspended all flights from Europe and other countries during the lockdown period.
+- The government has evacuated close to 300 Bangladeshi citizens from China.
+Bangladesh also suspended all flights from Europe and other countries during lock down period. - The government also installed screening devices across its international airports and land-ports and screened more than 650,000 passengers during lock down period and sent 37,000 people for immediate quarantine. - The government also limited the movement to religious centers and market/open places. - In addition, after the first case was detected, the government closed education institutions and encouraged all non-essential businesses to move their activities online. - The government initially declared a nationwide public holiday until April 4 which has been subsequently extended time to time.

-- The Government also installed screening devices across its international airports and land ports and screened more than 650,000 passengers during the lockdown period and sent 37,000 people for immediate quarantine. - The Government also limited the movement to religious centers and market/open places. - In addition, after the first case was detected, the Government closed education institutions and encouraged all non-essential businesses to move their activities online. - The Government initially declared a nationwide public holiday until 4 April'20 which has been subsequently extended time to time. - Despite limitations Bangladesh is doing better to contain COVID-19.
-The Government has launched aggressive campaign via different platforms and media, including mobile phone operators. - The Government has taken support from the international development agencies and donors namely International Monetary Fund, World Bank, Asian Development Bank, Asian Infrastructure Investment Bank, Islamic Development Bank and other agencies to tackle the crisis quickly.
-The Government has also changed the main macroeconomic structure of the 8th Five-year Plan to protect people amid COVID-19.
-The 8th Five-year Plan mainly aims at restoring health, employment, income and economic activities from the effects of COVID-19.
+- Despite limitations Bangladesh is doing better to contain COVID.
+The government has launched aggressive campaign via different platforms and media, including mobile phone operators. - The government has taken support from the international development agencies and donors.
+International Monetary Fund, World Bank, Asian Development Bank, Asian Infrastructure Investment Bank, Islamic Development Bank and other agencies to tackle crisis quickly.
+The government has also changed the main macroeconomic structure of the 8th Five Year Plan to protect people amid COVID-19.
+The 8th Five-year plan mainly aims at restoring health, employment, income and economic activities from the effects of COVID-19.

-10.1.5 POLICY MEASURES FOR FINANCIAL SECTOR
+10.1.6 POLICY MEASURES FOR FINANCIAL SECTOR